S0hamRay/AI_Research_Agent/README.md

 - **LangChain** team for the excellent framework
 - **Chroma** for the vector database solution
 - **Google** for the Gmail API

-## 📞 Support

-For questions, issues, or contributions:
-- Open an issue on GitHub
-- Check the documentation
-- Review the code examples

 ---